wizzchris/PythonProject5-Calculator/README.md

-# READ ME file for My.Miyagi
+# READ ME file for Calculator
 The following code is for a calculator.
 It has separate file for the functions and allows you to input a list for the calculator to add, subtract, multiply and divide.

 ## Here I learnt: